onder7/astrowamp/README_EN.md

 > **Language / Dil:** [🇹🇷 Türkçe](README.md) | [🇬🇧 English](README_EN.md)

+### 🎯 Full-Featured Development Environment

+With AstroWAMP, you can run the following services on a single platform:

+- ⚡ **Apache Web Server** - Powerful and flexible web server
+- 🐘 **PHP** - The most popular server-side programming language
+- 🗄️ **MySQL Database** - Reliable and fast database management
+- 🟢 **Node.js** - Modern JavaScript runtime environment
+- 📊 **phpMyAdmin** - Easy-to-use database management interface

+Start and stop all these services with a single click!
+No installation required, completely portable.

 ## 🚀 Standalone Executable

 This is the portable version of the AstroWAMP Node.js application.
 It runs as a single .exe file with Node.js runtime included.